star-bnl/star-sw/StRoot/PWGTools/BadRunQA/README.md

 3. Activate the environment by running `conda activate QA`
-4. Install the remining packages with `pip install pyfiglet` The environment is called “QA” in the example, but you can call it whatever you want.
-You need to run step 3 EVERY TIME you restart your terminal if you use the recommended way.
+4. Install the remining packages with `pip install pyfiglet`

+The environment is called “QA” in the example, but you can call it whatever you want.
+You need to activate the environment EVERY TIME you restart your terminal if you use the recommended way by

+`conda activate QA`

 If you are using "conda" or any other virtual environment, you can replace all "python3" with just "python" in the following sections.
 I just want user with older OS to be sure that they are using python3 instead of python2.